NLP-MVPs/nlp-project/README.md

   - [Next Steps](#next-steps)

 # Goal
 The goal of this project is predict the primary code type used in a GitHub repository based on the text contained within a readme.
 For this, the team decided to focus in on repositories who's primary coding language, as determined by GitHub, was either JavaScript or Python.
+After running various statistical test we discovered that using a TFID combined with a logistic model most accurately predicted the coding languages we used.

 We will deliver the following:
+  * An [acquire.py](https://github.com/NLP-MVPs/nlp-project/blob/main/acquire.py) module to gather that data.
+  * A [prepare.py](https://github.com/NLP-MVPs/nlp-project/blob/main/prepare.py) module to turn the raw data into a useable form.
+  * A [json](gitMDsv2.json) copy of the data
-  * an [Final Project notebook](https://github.com/NLP-MVPs/nlp-project/blob/main/final_notebook.ipynb) that details every step of this project.
+  * A [Final Project notebook](https://github.com/NLP-MVPs/nlp-project/blob/main/final_notebook.ipynb) that details every step of this project.
-  * a 5-minute presentation about the project, including slides.
+  * A 5-minute presentation about the project, including slides.
-  * a data dictionary for data used in this project.
+  * A [data dictionary](https://github.com/NLP-MVPs/nlp-project/blob/main/datadictionary) for data used in this project.
-  * this readme.

 # Wrangle
 The following processes are used to wrangle the data into a useable form by first acquiring the data, then preparing the data, and finally pre-processing the data by spiting the data into train, validate, test sets and creating a few pandas series to conduct EDA on.